-For some reason, this mirror has not fetched the latest updates yet.
+For some reason, the content delivery network is not serving the latest updates yet.
 If you experience this problem, please report the issue on Bugzilla.

 Starting from ClamAV 0.9x, whenever your ClamAV engine becomes outdated and the difference between the functionality level required by the CVD and the functionality level supported by your ClamAV engine is more than 3, freshclam will refuse to check for updates more often than 6 times per day.

-The reason for this is that there is no use to generate traffic on our mirrors if you cannot take advantage of all the signatures anyway.
+The reason for this is that bandwidth can be expensive.
+It is not helpful to generate extra traffic on our content delivery network if you cannot take advantage of all the signatures anyway.
 If you really care about catching as much malware as possible and you want to check for updates more often than 6 times per day, then you should also not run such an old version of ClamAV.

 This message does NOT indicate that you are unable to download the latest CVD update!
 You’ll get this message whenever a new version of ClamAV is released.
 In order to detect all the latest viruses, it’s not enough to keep your database up to date.
 You also need to run the latest version of the scanner.